- Directed By: Jeremiah S. Chechik

 After Chechik delivered his cut, WB test screened The Avengers in Phoenix, Arizona and the response was disastrous.
 Based off of that screening, the studio began to carve up the movie, until they removed over 20 minutes and rendered the film completely incoherent.
 WB had first penciled The Avengers in for a prime June release date, but moved it back to the slower end of summer frame on August 14, 1998.
 Warner Bros did not screen The Avengers for critics and the reviews that eventually posted were some of the worst write-ups given to a major studio release.

 It bowed against How Stella Got Her Groove Back, Air Bud: Golden Receiver and Return to Paradise.
 The Avengers opened with a weak $10,305,957 — placing #3 for the weekend led by the holdover Saving Private Ryan.
 Audiences gave the movie a rare and hateful D cinemascore and it plummeted 64.4% the following frame to $3,664,587 and sank 59.6% to $1,482,237 in its third session.
-The domestic run closed with a poor $23,384,939.
+The domestic run closed with $23,384,939.

 Recorded overseas numbers were only $25.2M.
 The worldwide cume was $48.5M and WB would see returned about $26.6M after theaters take their percentage of the gross — far below their P&A expenses and the theatrical receipts would not dent the hefty budget.